 From a tiny fishing village to a vibrant small town

-Today, Ekenäs is a vibrant small town where shops, cafés and restaurants still provide personalized service.
+Today, Ekenäs is a vibrant small town where shops, cafés and restaurants provide personalized service.
 The best places for shopping can be found on Gustav Wasas gata right by the town square, and on Kungsgatan, the first pedestrian street in Finland.
-During summer, the terraces in Stallörsparken park and the guest marina swarms with people on holiday who are enjoying the evening sun and the views of the archipelago.
+During summer, the terraces in Stallörsparken park and the guest marina swarms with people on holiday enjoying the evening sun and the views of the archipelago.

 Pack your picnic basket and take a stroll along the seashore